 This is why there is such a HUGE connection between oral disease and systemic disease.

-There are powerful connections between gum disease and tooth decay (the lion’s share of oral health diseases) and all the major diseases that plague our modern culture, including:
+Gum disease and tooth decay (the lion’s share of oral health diseases) have been connected to all of the major diseases that plague our modern culture, including:

 I mean, with a list like this, wouldn’t you think that oral health would be much more important to our culture?